HRT for Women: Menopause & Bioidentical Hormone Guide

 Understanding Hormone Replacement Therapy for Women

 This guide cuts through the noise.
-As a physician-led practice specializing in hormone replacement therapy, NuGen Medicine treats women across Arizona, California, Florida, and Colorado who are navigating this exact transition.
-Dr. Nima Ghadimi, board-certified internist with over 20 years of clinical experience, believes that every woman deserves a clear, science-backed understanding of HRT before making a treatment decision.
+As a physician-led practice specializing in hormone replacement therapy, NuGen Medicine treats women across Arizona, California, Florida, and Colorado who are navigating this transition.
+Dr. Nima Ghadimi, board-certified internist with over 20 years of clinical experience, believes every woman deserves a clear, science-backed understanding of HRT before making a treatment decision.

 What Is Hormone Replacement Therapy (HRT)?